yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_jaeger_k8s.md

 description: "This guide explains how to integrate Tyk Gateway with OpenTelemetry and Jager on Kubernetes to enhance API Observability"
 ---

-This quick start guide offers a detailed, step-by-step walkthrough for configuring Tyk Gateway OSS with OpenTelemetry and [Jaeger](https://www.jaegertracing.io/) to significantly improve API observability.
+This quick start guide offers a detailed, step-by-step walkthrough for configuring Tyk Gateway OSS with OpenTelemetry and [Jaeger](https://www.jaegertracing.io/) on Kubernetes to significantly improve API observability.
 We will cover the installation of essential components, their configuration, and the process of ensuring seamless integration.

 For Kubernetes instructions, please refer to [How to integrate with Jaeger on Docker]({{< ref "otel_jaeger" >}}).